Meowcat285/MazeGuides/mazeguides/mod-install/bg3mm-install.markdown

 ---
 layout: page
-title: How To Install Mods
+title: How To Install BG3MM
 permalink: /bg3mm-install/
 ---

-# How To Install Mods
+# How To Install BG3MM
 > Guide By Maze

 {: .note }